 - Atrioventricular dissociation.

+The ECG changes may occur in a dose-dependent fashion.
 Cardiac conduction disturbances are more likely when there is a rapid rise in potassium - eg, AKI and/or if hypoxia is present.

 The following is a guide but always follow local guidelines.